Case File 1832 / Chester County, PA A Front Seat Films Production · In Development

 Synopsis

-A cold case wrapped in
+A cold case wrapped in murder, denial, and silence.

 In 1832, fifty-seven Irish immigrants stepped off a ship in Philadelphia and were hired the same week to build a railroad through the Pennsylvania countryside.
 Eight weeks later, all of them were dead.
 Young, poor, and far from home, they came chasing honest work in a country that treated them as disposable.